kainaturooj/book-library-manager/README.md

 # Personal Library Manager

-A simple and interactive **Personal Library Manager** built with Python.
-This command-line application allows you to manage your personal book collection by adding, removing, searching, and displaying books.
+A simple and interactive **Personal Library Manager** built with **Python**.
+This **command-line application** allows you to manage your personal book collection by adding, removing, searching, and displaying books.
 It also provides statistics about your reading progress.

 ## Features